 What to bring

 Science: Day 1 will include information sessions and social activities, so you’ll need to be prepared for both.
 We suggest that you bring:

-- A pen to take notes in the information sessions.
-Notepaper will be provided by us
+- A pen and paper to take notes in the information sessions

-- A bag or backpack: you’ll be given a Course Planning & Advice Guide, plus other bits and pieces on the day that you’ll want to hold onto
+- A bag or backpack: you’ll be given a Course Planning and Advice Guide, plus other bits and pieces on the day that you’ll want to hold onto

 - A positive attitude: we know that meeting new people in a new place can be daunting, but come with an open mind, ready to get to know the University and your Bachelor of Science cohort!

 - Mum, Dad, friends etc. The information session will fill up, so there’s no room for anyone other than students.
 Science: Day 1 is also designed for new students only, and it’s your chance to meet people and make friends before orientation, lectures and tutorials really kick-off.
 Plus, first year uni is all about adjusting to independent learning – that starts today!

 Getting to campus